datalust/seq-docker-windows/README.md

 # Seq Dockerfiles

-Dockerfiles to assist with the deployment of [Seq](https://getseq.net).

-**Status:** this repository is work-in-progress and should not be used for mission-critical deployments.
+Dockerfiles to assist with the deployment of [Seq](https://getseq.net); images will eventually be available from Docker Hub.
+These are currently work-in-progress and not suitable for production use.

+## `seq-windows`

+The `seq-windows` container is based on the `microsoft/windowsservercore` base image. **This container is not currently suitable for production use.**

 ### Building

-Images built from these dockerfiles will be published under the `/datalust` organization on Docker Hub (TBD).

-To build an image:
+To build the `seq-windows` image:

 ```shell
 cd ./seq-windows